 Validation is more than empathy.
 Validation says that you have a right to think the way you do AND feel the way you feel.
 It also says that I’m willing to acknowledge it.
 I am willing to be present in your moment.

 On a surface level, validation is acknowledgement.
-When we are standing in the kitchen prepping a meal and our teen comes in from school, turning to acknowledge they are home, looking them in the eye, asking a question is a form of validation.
+When we are standing in the kitchen prepping a meal and our teen comes in from school, turning to acknowledge they are home, looking them in the eye, or asking a question is a form of validation.
 It says that I think you are more important that whatever I am doing in the moment.
 I choose to be present and engage says a lot to validate the importance of that person in your life.
 Multi-tasking while our teen is sharing their story is not validation.

 Oh, my.
 How many times a day do I actually stop what I am doing to validate the importance of my teen in my life?